Indigo Alpine Guides

 When you wake to the final morning in the backcountry relishing the memories, the deep sense of connection to a world that moves slower but also excited for your restaurant meal and hot shower.
 We’ll take some time this morning to soak in the quiet and reflect on how we want to return to the busier world — what we want to bring with us and what we’d rather leave behind.

-The float plane will pick us up early this morning and we’ll bid farewell to the wild we’ve come to call home and back to Fairbanks where we’ll say our goodbyes.
+The floatplane will pick us up early this morning, and we’ll bid farewell to the wild we’ve come to call home as we fly back to Fairbanks.
+After returning, everyone can head to their accommodations to clean up and rest before gathering at one of Fairbanks’ iconic restaurants for a final celebratory dinner.

 NOTE